The purpose of Wooddale Church is to honor God by making more disciples for Jesus Christ.

 Wooddale Church’s worship services are designed to honor God.
 Wooddale’s concept of worship is that we have an audience of ‘One’ - God himself.
 The congregation, vocalists and instrumentalists, teachers and drama participants are all focused on this main goal - glorifying and honoring God.
 The Bible makes it clear that God delights in our worship of him.
 According to Jesus, worshipping God is so much a part of what we were created to do that if we do not choose to worship him, the rocks will cry out (Luke 19:40)!
 Wooddale provides three styles of worship to engage the congregation in an authentic, culturally relevant, worship experience.
 Although we feel private worship is an important spiritual discipline, we believe corporate worship offers an even broader experience.
 When people come together to praise God, we experience the power and blessing of community, a dynamic so unique it simply can't be replicated when we're alone.

-Lenten Services begin with Ash Wednesday and conclude on Good Friday on the Eden Prairie campus.
-Lunch is available for purchase before and after noontime services.
+Lenten Services are provided on Ash Wednesday and Maundy Thursday.
 For dates and additional details visit the event calendar.

 Easter services at Wooddale are a blend of traditional and contemporary styles, offering a variety of service times over the Easter weekend.
 The blended style of worship leadership involves worship choir and orchestra.
 You will experience powerful teaching, hymns, real life stories and updated choruses.
 Visit the event calendar for dates and times.